DenverArtMuseum/mayer-2023/content/hoobler.md

 [^1]: Throughout this entire section, I am indebted to the research of former Bard Graduate intern Alice Winkler, whose article, “‘A Triumph of Detail’: George F. Kunz and the Promotion of American Gemstones and Design at the Walters Art Museum from 1876–1932” (forthcoming from the *Journal of the Walters Art Museum*), was extremely helpful for understanding Kunz’s marketing of ancient gold.
 He has been profiled in a number of articles and on websites as being a ground-breaking gemologist and not in his role art from the ancient Americas.

-[^2]: For more on the Kunze axe, see “Kunz Axe,” American Museum of Natural History, accessed October 21, 2024, <https://www.amnh.org/exhibitions/permanent/mexico-central-america/kunz-axe>; and “Kunze [*sic*] Axe,” Blackburn Art History, November 7 2018, https://blackburnarthistory.blogspot.com/2018/11/kunze-axe.html.
+[^2]: For more on the Kunz axe, see “Kunz Axe,” American Museum of Natural History, accessed October 21, 2024, <https://www.amnh.org/exhibitions/permanent/mexico-central-america/kunz-axe>; and “Kunze [*sic*] Axe,” Blackburn Art History, November 7 2018, https://blackburnarthistory.blogspot.com/2018/11/kunze-axe.html.

 [^3]: Much of this information comes from a series of interviews in 1927 and 1928 that Kunz gave to *The Saturday Evening Post*, which are reprinted at Pala International, accessed October 31, 2024, https://www.palagems.com/kunz-reminiscences1.